Florida hires La-Lafayette coach Napier to replace Mullen

 “We embrace the expectations and are excited about the challenge ahead.”

-Mullen’s stunningly swift downfall ended a tumultuous two seasons that included mounting losses, numerous public relation missteps and NCAA sanctions.
+Florida athletic director Scott Stricklin moved quickly to land Napier, a former receivers coach at Alabama under Saban and a former offensive coordinator at Clemson and Arizona State.
+Florida previously hired Jim McElwain (2015-17), who worked under Saban.

-Florida athletic director Scott Stricklin moved quickly to land Napier, a former receivers coach at Alabama under Nick Saban and a former offensive coordinator at Clemson and Arizona State.
+McElwain was fired in 2017, and Stricklin surely expects a better working relationship with Napier.

 “We felt confident he would be an excellent leader for the Gators, which is why he was the only candidate I met with about the job,” Stricklin said in a statement.